 Driving safety — Most people with Parkinson disease can continue to drive as long as their motor symptoms remain mild.
 Driving ability must be monitored and formally reevaluated if and when motor and cognitive symptoms worsen.
-The Association of Driver Rehabilitation Specialists (1-877-529-1830 in the United States and Canada) can provide names of local occupational therapists or driving specialists who can perform driving tests to see if Parkinson disease is affecting driving.
+The Association for Driver Rehabilitation Specialists can provide names of local occupational therapists or driving specialists who can perform driving tests to see if Parkinson disease is affecting driving.

 If it is necessary to stop or cut back on driving, other forms of transportation are available, such as taxi cabs, shuttle buses, public buses, or trains.
 Walking, if practical, is always a healthy way to get around.
 The ElderCare Locator (www.eldercare.gov) is a resource that can provide assistance in locating help with transportation as well as housing, financial or legal services, health insurance, and long-term care.